keroncrooks/GRC-RMF-Lab/README.md

 ## System Profile:
 - **Name**: CloudHR
-- **Description**: A cloud-based HR platform for employee onboarding and payroll
+- **Description**: A cloud-based HR platform for employee onboarding, payroll, SSN and health data.
 - **Impact Level**: Moderate (based on FIPS 199 analysis)

 This content is designed to showcase foundational GRC knowledge for cybersecurity roles.